nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-StaffConnect (SF) is a **desktop app for managing contacts of Professors and Tutors, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, SF can get your contact management tasks done faster than traditional GUI apps.
+StaffConnect (SC) is a **desktop app for managing contacts of Professors and Tutors, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, SC can get your contact management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}